200 mph: Reception

 The film has received mixed reviews from critics.

-H. Perry Horton of film-centric blog Committed gave the film a positive review, especially praising the performances of lead actors Jaz Martin and AnnaMaria DeMara.
-He also praises the film for having "a lot of heart for an action flick, more heart, in fact, than most of the F&F films, without sacrificing action."
+H. Perry Horton of film-centric blog Committed gave the film a positive review, praising lead actors Jaz Martin and AnnaMaria DeMara.
+He also praised the film for having "a lot of heart for an action flick, more heart, in fact, than most of the F&F films, without sacrificing action."

-Noel Anderson of Goof Roof also gave the film a positive review, praising the performances of actors Hennely Jimenez and Paul Logan, and states that "if you like furious displays of vehicular fury and strippers then this movie is a win win for you."
+Noel Anderson of Goof Roof also gave the film a positive review, praising actors Hennely Jimenez and Paul Logan, and stating that "if you like furious displays of vehicular fury and strippers then this movie is a win win for you."

-Christopher Armstead of Film Critics United describes the film as "tolerable" as far as films released by The Asylum.
-He cites bad acting from the cast, but singles out the performances of actors Darren Thomas, Paul Logan, and Tommy Nash as exceptions.
-Armstead states that the movie "wasn’t all that bad all things considered.
+Christopher Armstead of Film Critics United described the film as "tolerable" as far as films released by The Asylum.
+He cited bad acting except for Darren Thomas, Paul Logan, and Tommy Nash.
+Armstead stated the movie "wasn’t all that bad all things considered.
 The car racing scenes, minus the CGI cutaways, were far better than I expected them to be."

-Trevor Anderson of Movie Mavericks gave the film a mixed review.
-The negative aspects cited include unnecessary cursing and nudity, and the CGI.
-The review however, was mostly positive praising director Cole McKay for good acting from the actors and well-framed shots.
-The actors are especially praised including Zedrick Restauro and Jared Kahn, having added "a much needed spark to the group dynamic, particularly in the scene where they steal a car from an impound lot."
-The actor described as the one that "shines the brightest" is Tommy Nash, even though only being in the movie for the first fifteen minutes.
+Trevor Anderson of Movie Mavericks gave the film a mixed review, citing unnecessary cursing and nudity, and the CGI.
+The review, however, praised director Cole McKay for good acting from the actors and well-framed shots.
+Zedrick Restauro and Jared Kahn were commended for adding "a much needed spark to the group dynamic, particularly in the scene where they steal a car from an impound lot."
+Tommy Nash was described as the one that "shines the brightest", even though he is only in the movie for the first fifteen minutes.

-One of the biggest complaints about the film is the inconsistency within the vehicles used, changing models throughout.
-At one point in the film, a car suddenly changes from an FC Chassis Mazda RX-7 to a Nissan 240sx (during fast scenes).
-The green 240sx also appears in a driving scene, when Rick visits the strip club, before it is first assembled in a later garage scene.
-The car is also referred to as an MX-5 during one garage scene, which is a Mazda Miata trim, and as a Mazda RX-7 in the next scene and throughout the rest of the film.
-The film also makes many general references to an estimated car capabilities, like the Nissan 370Z in the beginning of the movie and the Nissan Skyline GT-R that it races against.
-Most of the cars' estimates are not true to the information relating to real cars.